The Roxborough school shooting has educators asking: If a football scrimmage isn’t safe, what is?

 ”I always say to the students, ‘Be safe getting home.’
 I think some of them recognize that I’m being absolutely genuine.
 Probably today, some of them had the realization — ‘Oh, she’s not just saying that,’” said Argot.

 The shooting had ripples in classrooms across the city Wednesday.
-Though the U School is seven miles from Roxborough, it’s a citywide admissions school, drawing young people from many neighborhoods.
+Though the U School is 10 miles from Roxborough, it’s a magnet school, drawing young people from many neighborhoods.
 And if schools can’t field a particular sports team, their students are eligible to play with another school’s team.
 That’s why Elizalde was playing with Roxborough.

 “Our kids have school choice, so they are from all over the city,” said Brazas, the U School teacher.
 “This is not just impacting one tiny community.”